 - List of internal and external pages that linked your website.

-- You can demote sitelinks for selected URL’S.
+- You can demote sitelinks for the selected URL.

 In shorts, you can set up your website as you want that Google will show it in search results.
 To avail of all these features, first, you need to configure Google Search Console.

 Here are the simple steps for configuring the Google search console-

 Once you log in to the search console, you will have to add the domain name/property (refer below screenshot).

 Here, you have two choices Domain and URL prefix.

 Once complete, please click continue to proceed.

 Step 2- Next, you have to redirect to the domain verification stage.
 You have to visit the domain name provider and update the TXT record as provided by the Google search console.
 Refer to the below screenshot.

 Other than this, you can verify the domain ownership using the below methods.
 You can use anyone who is easy for you.

 - Upload an HTML file to the site.